thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 ### Overview

 The ADNI dataset used in this project contains MRI images categorized into Alzheimer's Disease (AD) and Normal Control (NC) groups.
 Each image in the dataset is grayscale and have a resolution of 256 $\times$ 240 pixels.
 The filenames follow the format `patientID_index.png` where `patientID` identifies the patient and `index` is the image number.
-The statistics of the dataset including the number of images and patients across the train and test sets for both classes are shown [Table 1](#adni-table).
+The statistics of the dataset including the number of images and patients across the train and test sets for both classes are shown in [Table 1](#adni-table).

 <a id="adni-table"></a>